MultiTechSystems/multitechsystems.github.io/lorawan-app-connect-mqtt.md

   * lorawan/\<APP-EUI>/\<GW-UUID>/log_req - send request for log file
     * lines - number of lines to returned
     * file - name of file to read from /var/log folder, only paths to /var/log are allowed.
+    * filter - regex string to pass to grep -Ei '(REGEX)' as a filter
     ```
     $ mosquitto_pub -t lorawan/8b-6c-f0-8e-ee-df-1b-b6/029998E06156CDD44523264B523115C1/log_req -m '{"file":"/var/log/messages","lines":100}'
     ```